akka/akka/akka-docs/src/main/paradox/scala/cluster-sharding.md

 The purpose of these messages is testing and monitoring, they are not provided to give access to directly sending messages to the individual entities.

+## Rolling upgrades

+When doing rolling upgrades special care must be taken to not change any of the following aspects of sharding:

+ * the `extractShardId` function
+ * the role that the shard regions run on
+ * the persistence mode

+ If any one of these needs a change it will require a full cluster restart.